Bretton Hostel, Bretton, near Eyam, Hope Valley, Derbyshire S32 5QD

 Booking:Please phone or email.

 Directions:Grid reference SK 200780.
 From the A623 (Baslow to Peak Forest) take the turning signposted Foolow.
 In Foolow turn left opposite the Bulls Head Inn and first right onto Bradshaw lane (signposted Bretton).
 Follow the lane to Bretton Edge.
-Turn left through gate opposite white house on right (Bretton Mount) and down the field track to the hostel.
+Turn left through wooden gate opposite white house (Bretton Mount) and down the field track to the hostel.
 From Sheffield take A625 and B6521 to Grindleford.
 Turn right onto B6001 (signposted Hathersage) and fork left up Sir William Hill Road.
 Just before it drops down into Eyam, turn right (signposted Bretton & Gliding Club).
-Stay on the edge, passing the Barrel Inn on your right.
-Just opposite white house on left (Bretton Mount) turn right through gate and down the field track to the hostel.
+Follow the edge and 50 metres past the Barrel Inn, just opposite white house on left (Bretton Mount), turn right through wooden gate and down the field track to the hostel.

 Public Transport:Nearest train stations Grindleford and Hathersage on the Hope Valley line.
 Buses to Eyam, Foolow and Great Hucklow from Sheffield, Chesterfield and Buxton

 Walks:Long Distance Walks

-This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance, has availability this New Year and this Christmas and is on the IHUK signage page and the present or past youth hostel page.
+This accommodation allows dogs by arrangement, is in a National Park, is available to individuals, gives a Best Price Guarantee, is an 'Eco Hostel', has a pub within walking distance, has availability Christmas and is on the IHUK signage page and the present or past youth hostel page.